-If you're thinking about winging an upcoming wedding speech then maybe you'll change your mind after you read my guest blog on Polka Dot Bride.
+If you're still thinking about winging it then perhaps you'll reconsider after reading my guest blog on Polka Dot Bride.

 When it comes to wedding speeches the best man speech is usually considered, and expected to be, the highlight of the night.
 Funny, witty and entertaining in equal parts.

 But times, they are a changing!
 A new contender has emerged.
 The maid of honour speech is on the rise and the ladies are giving the best men out there a run for their money.